 - 1 8-ounce can crushed pineapple, drained

-- Preheat the oven to 350°F. In the bowl of a stand mixer fitted with the a large mixing bowl, beat the eggs and add oil while mixer is running.
+- Preheat the oven to 350°F. In the bowl of a stand mixer fitted with the paddle attachment or a large mixing bowl, beat the eggs and add oil while mixer is running.
 Add vanilla, and then gradually add the sugar.
 In a separate medium size bowl, whisk together the flour, baking powder, baking soda, salt and spices.
 Add these dry ingredients to the wet mixture a little at a time, mixing everything thoroughly to make a smooth batter.
 Add the carrots and nuts, then the coconut and pineapple and mix until all the ingredients are blended into the batter.

 - Pour the batter into a greased 9×13 inch pan and bake for 45 to 50 minutes.
 Cake is done when a tester inserted in the center comes out clean.
 Cool completely in the pan on a cooling rack.
 When cool, cut into plain squares, or frost and decorate as you like.
 If using powdered sugar, sprinkle just before serving.

 Note: You can also make this a layer cake in 2 9-inch round pans.
 Reduce the cooking time to 35-40 minutes.
 When cooling, remove cakes from pans after 15 minutes and continue cooling on a wire rack.
 Double the frosting.

 Preparation time: 30 minute(s)

 Summary: Mom’s version of the classic cream cheese frosting is perfectly sweet, not painfully so.